Ramadan in Jeddah Gher

 The lanterns that I used, are purchases over time.
 The Moroccan multicolored themed one was a precious buy from Fantasy Stationary in Jeddah.
 The Golden tall lantern was a find here in Calgary Home Sense.
 Finally the complementing pink lanterns were a gift from a dear friend.
 Inside the home, I am still building my collection.

-However, my mom sent me these adorable Ramadan themed cushions last year, as purchased from Souk Shatee in Jeddah.
+My mom sent me these adorable Ramadan themed cushions, as purchased from Souk Shatee in Jeddah.
 They add a nice touch to the living room.
 There is an accompanying banner with the same pattern, which I still have to figure out where to hang.
 Still, I made the most of the fireplace top, and again, my favourite craft store Michaels had these wooden blocks, which serve well in setting up the mantel.
 I have started drawing Henna inspired doodles on the blocks to personalize them.
 Soon, they should all be done!

 Overall, I am pretty happy with the way the decor is going.
 Since the kids are away from a community where such celebrations take place on a daily basis, recreating that at home is a small step towards creating lessons.
 I realize that since I grew up in such an environment, I took a lot for granted.
 Now, with my kids growing in a multi-cultural country, I realise how different it is for them, and how they enjoy these small crafts, while learning about their culture.
 Have you done any decor?
 Do share!